Hey Kids (Start Here)

 Hypothetical Rain has a lot to answer for.

-He wrests control of his brain back, dials up his own fashion aesthetic, then dry heaves once in the general direction of the sink before getting his cognitive dissonance under control.
+He wrests control of his brain back, dials up his own fashion aesthetic, thanks, then dry heaves once in the general direction of the sink before getting his cognitive dissonance under control.

 He is Newton Geiszler of the culinary confidence and the stupid tripled consciousness and since he has no cookbook and Hermann doesn’t know many breakfast recipes that can be effected with the materials on hand, Newt will, from first principles, reinvent pancakes.